 Program of Study

 After the first semester, students have the freedom to select courses that meet their research interests.
-Students typically take 6 hours of advanced courses in the spring of their first year and 3 hours in the fall and spring semesters of their second year for a total of 12 credits at the 6000 level and above to complete the formal course requirements.
+Students typically take 6 hours of advanced courses in the Spring of their first year and 3 hours in the Fall and Spring semesters of their second year for a total of 12 credits at the 6000 level and above to complete the BMB Concentration course requirements.
 Every semester, starting in the second year, students must register for the BMB Journal Club (BCH 6936) and the Biochemistry Research Discussion (BCH 6040).
 This coursework along with work on the research project prepares students for taking a qualifying exam for admission to candidacy for a Ph.
 D. degree.
 The qualifying exam must be completed by November of the third year.
 An Overview of BMB Program and Course Requirements is provided below.

 Areas of Research